tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 **JAR and Java files**

 * Each SSTAR version is available as an executable JAR file.
-Double click on this file and the SSTAR tool will pop up on your screen
+Double click on this file and SSTAR will pop up on your screen
-* The raw Java files are available as well for those people who want to explore the source code
+* Raw Java files are also available for those who want to explore the source code
-* SSTAR was successfully tested under Windows 7 and Windows 10, OS X 10.9.5 and Ubuntu 14.04 LTS
+* SSTAR was successfully tested under Windows 7 and Windows 10, OS X 10.9.5, and Ubuntu 14.04 LTS

 Obtaining and installing SSTAR dependencies
 -------------------------------------------